kubeflow/website/content/en/docs/components/pipelines/sdk/v2/v2-compatibility.md

     client = kfp.Client(host='<your-kubeflow-pipelines-host-name>')
     ```

-## Building pipelines using the Pipelines SDK v2
+## Building pipelines using the Kubeflow Pipelines SDK v2

 If you are new to building pipelines, read the following guides to learn more about
-using Pipelines SDK v2 to build pipelines and components.
+using Kubeflow Pipelines SDK v2 to build pipelines and components.

 *  [Get started building pipelines using Pipelines SDK v2][build-pipeline].
 *  [Learn how to build pipeline components using Pipelines SDK v2][build-component].
 *  [Build lightweight Python function-based components using Pipelines SDK
    v2][python-component].

-If you are familiar with building Kubeflow pipelines, the Pipelines SDK v2
+If you are familiar with building Kubeflow pipelines, the Kubeflow Pipelines SDK v2
 introduces the following changes:

 *   The following changes affect how you build components:

     *   All component inputs and outputs must be annotated with their data type.

-    *   The Pipelines SDK v2 makes a distinction between inputs and outputs that
+    *   The Kubeflow Pipelines SDK v2 makes a distinction between inputs and outputs that
         are _parameters_ and those that are _artifacts_.

         *   Parameters are inputs or outputs of type `str`, `int`, `float`, or `double`